zk-steve/frog/README.md

 ## Future Plans

-- [ ] Finalize ~~Docker~~ and Kurtosis configurations to simplify deployment on Docker or Kubernetes.
+- [x] ~~Finalize Docker and Kurtosis configurations to simplify deployment on Docker or Kubernetes.~~
-- [ ] Add more documentation and comments in the codebase to enhance maintainability and usability.
+- [ ] Add comprehensive documentation and comments in the codebase to improve maintainability and usability.
-- [ ] Move Phantom related params from saving in DB into a dedicated file storage (like S3) for better performance.
+- [ ] Transition Phantom-related parameters from being stored in the database to a dedicated file storage solution ( e.g., S3) for better performance.
-- [x] ~~Complete the implementation of the worker service and database (currently, the server processes tasks and stores data locally)~~.
+- [x] ~~Complete the implementation of the worker service and database (currently, the server processes tasks and stores data locally).~~
 - [ ] Develop a toolkit similar to [Ignite](https://github.com/ignite/cli) to streamline the development process with a CLI for scaffolding and managing projects.
-- [ ] Smarter way to handle common params.
+- [ ] Implement a more efficient method for handling common parameters.
+- [ ] Facilitate client communication through the server (using WebSockets) rather than direct interaction, enabling easier communication when clients are in different private networks.